Avelanda/MapYourGrid/docs/starter-kit.md

 1. ⚠️ In the Results tab on the left, check `Find in selection`. ⚠️
 1. Press `Search`.
 All untagged nodes in your line will now be selected.
 1. Apply the `Power Tower` <img src="../images/starter-kit/power-towers.png" class="icon-svg off-glb" style="width: 30px; height: auto;"> preset from the toolbar, followed by `Apply Preset`.
 Now all the nodes you have placed are correctly tagged as `Power Tower`.
+1. **Bonus**.
+Are you mapping with someone else, and/or does the data frequently change?
+Do you want to update your data in the Editor with the latest tags and extended lines added to OSM since you loaded your data, without loading everything again?
+By pressing `CTRL+U`, you can update existing geometries and update all the tags, but be aware that completely new geometries and objects that are not connected to existing geometries will not be updated.

 !!! note "Pay attention to what you select and upload"
     **⚠️ When applying presets, make sure you only select the untagged nodes of your line.
 If you accidentally select all untagged nodes in the country and tag them with `Power Tower`, you will upload incorrect data to OSM and will need to revert your changeset.**